20 Cajun Thanksgiving Recipes For Your Holiday Menu

 Seafood Gumbo

-A cup of this classic seafood gumbo with an extra dark roux, shrimp, crab, and oysters makes a delicious appetizer before the main event of a succulent turkey.
+A cup of this classic seafood gumbo, with an extra-dark roux, shrimp, crab, and oysters, makes a delicious appetizer before the main event: a succulent turkey.

-A Cajun side dish may be just what's needed to bring some zing to your Thanksgiving table.
-They will add a unique flavor to your beloved traditional dishes, making your Thanksgiving a unique and special occasion.
+You may need one of these Cajun side dishes to bring zing to your Thanksgiving table.
+These will add a unique flavor to your beloved traditional dishes, making your Thanksgiving a unique and memorable occasion.

 Best Louisiana Rice Dressing

-Instead of cornbread dressing, serve this traditional Southern Louisiana dish that begins with a stock made of roux, then the Cajun trinity, and cooked ground beef and pork.
-Add fresh oysters and make it a classic oyster dressing.
+Serve this traditional Southern Louisiana dish instead of cornbread dressing.
+It begins with a stock made of roux, then the Cajun trinity, and cooked ground beef and pork.
+Stir together with cooked white rice.
+The addition of Fresh oysters makes it a classic oyster dressing.

 Cajun-Style Smothered Green Beans With Potatoes